vedph/pythia/doc/components.md

 Italian literal filter.
 This removes all the characters which are not letters or apostrophe, strips from them all diacritics, and lowercases all the letters.

 ## Text Filters

+Filters applied to document's text as a whole.

 ### Quotation Mark Text Filter